 - Ensure that wood studs are completely dry prior to re-installing wallboard.
 If the wood is not completely dry, more mold can start growing behind the new wallboard.

 - Use plastic to shield areas adjacent to where you are working so that spores disturbed by the clean-up don't become reattached to a new substrate and grow.
 This includes sealing off nearby HVAC ducts, which often have sources of moisture and food for spores to grow.

 - Visit the Centers for Disease Control & Prevention's websites about Mold After a Disaster and Floods.

-- Visit the U.S. Environmental Protection Agency's Mold website or download EPA's booklet on Indoor Air Quality after a Flood.
+- Visit the U.S. Environmental Protection Agency's website on Mold in Schools and Commercial Buildings or download EPA's Building Air Quality Guide.

 - Find volunteer organizations in your area that may provide mold remediation services for victims visiting the SC Emergency Management Division's volunteer website or by contacting the United Way at 2-1-1 or http://www.sc211.org.
 [If you are experienced in mold remediation and are interested in volunteering your services, please visit the SC Emergency Management Division's volunteer website or call 1-843-212-0552.]